Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: EXPERIMENTAL SETTINGS

 \subsection{In-Silico Experiments}

 Fig.~\ref{fig:simulation_config} illustrates the simulation configurations.
-Inspired by the kidney microvasculature, we constructed a kidney-mimicking phantom that comprises several multi-hierarchy flow units distributing radially in an oval-like region (see Fig.~\ref{fig:simulation_config}(b)).
-The complete flow unit is composed of three hierarchies, each of which includes 1, 2, and 4 sub-branches, respectively (see Fig.~\ref{fig:simulation_config}(a)).
+Inspired by the kidney microvasculature, we constructed a kidney-mimicking phantom that comprised eight multi-hierarchy flow units distributing radially in an oval-shaped region (see Fig.~\ref{fig:simulation_config}(b)).
+The complete flow unit was composed of three hierarchies, each of which included 1, 2, and 4 sub-branches, respectively (see Fig.~\ref{fig:simulation_config}(a)).
 Fig.~\ref{fig:simulation_config}(a) also lists all the sub-structures of the unit that contain three hierarchies.
 Eight sub-structures were randomly selected with repeatability to form the numerical kidney phantom in Fig.~\ref{fig:simulation_config}(b).

-Randomness is also applied to the parameters of the flow units.
-Table~\ref{tab:parameters} shows that the lengths ($L_1$, $L_2$, and $L_3$) and steering angles ($S_1$, $S_2$, and $S_3$) of all the sub-branches, and the radius of the first sub-branch ($R_1$) are randomly specified in the given ranges.
-The radii of the following sub-branches ($R_2$ and $R_3$) are determined accordingly to maintain the smoothness of the unit geometry.
-The maximal velocity in the first sub-branch of each unit is randomly set between 20 mm/s and 30 mm/s.
-The fluid dynamics of the other sub-branches of each flow unit is calculated according to the assumptions of parabolic laminar flow and incompressibility.
-The detailed derivation is presented in Appendix A.
+Randomness was also applied to the parameters of the flow units.
+Table~\ref{tab:parameters} shows that the lengths ($L_1$, $L_2$, and $L_3$) and steering angles ($S_1$, $S_2$, and $S_3$) of all the sub-branches, and the radius of the first sub-branch ($R_1$) were randomly specified in the given ranges.
+The radii of the following sub-branches ($R_2$ and $R_3$) were determined accordingly to maintain the smoothness of the unit geometry.
+The maximal velocity in the first sub-branch of each unit was randomly set between 20 mm/s and 30 mm/s.
+The flow dynamics of the other sub-branches of each flow unit were calculated according to the assumptions of parabolic laminar flow and fluid incompressibility.

-The tissue region, i.e., the gray area in Fig.~\ref{fig:simulation_config}(b), is generated by deforming and rotating a short cylinder with a radius of 17.5 mm and a height equals to the maximal diameter of the flow units.
-The rotation angle is a random value in the range of [$-10^{\circ}$, $10^{\circ}$], whereas the deformation matrix is defined as

-Respiration-mimicking tissue motions are applied to the numerical phantom (Fig.~\ref{fig:simulation_config}(c)).
-Specifically, finite element analysis (FEA) in FEBio~\cite{FEBio} estimates the axial and lateral displacements under axial compression with a maximum axial strain of $2\%$.
-The compression-recovery tissue motion cycle rate is 1/3 Hz, mimicking the normal human respiration rate of 20 beats per minute.
+The tissue region, i.e., the gray area in Fig.~\ref{fig:simulation_config}(b), was generated by rotating a thin oval-shaped disk with a long axis of 35 mm and a short axis of 28 mm.
+The rotating angle was set as a random value in the range of [$-10^{\circ}$, $10^{\circ}$].
+Respiration-mimicking tissue motions were applied to the numerical phantom (Fig.~\ref{fig:simulation_config}(c)).
+The applied axial and lateral displacements that mimic the compression-recovery tissue motion cycles were simulated via finite element analysis (FEA) in FEBio~\cite{FEBio}.
+The maximal axial strain was $2\%$.
+The motion cycle rate was 1/3 Hz, mimicking the normal human respiration rate of 20 beats per minute.